 Make sure your stainless steel tumbler or mug is washed and dried.
 Next, clean the mug with rubbing alcohol.
 This helps get any remaining grease or residue off that will prevent the vinyl from adhering properly.

-I just use a cotton pad or paper towel and wipe it around the whole thing to get all oils off so vinyl can seal better.
+I just use a cotton pad or paper towel and wipe it around the whole thing to get all oils off so the vinyl can seal better.

 Getting Vinyl Straight on a Tumbler